stanford-rc/rse-services/_docs/getting-started.md

  - [High Performance Computing](services/hpc) including scaling an algorithm to run on HPC and/or cloud services
  - [Maintenance](services/maintenance) of code respositories including responding to issues and requests for the continued lifecycle of the software.

-You can read the above pages for more detail.
+You can read the above pages for more detail, and learn about levels of service [here](https://uit.stanford.edu/node/27566).

 ## Best Practices